A Guide To Category 1 Malaysian Employment Passes

 • be an SSM-registered Director / hold a key position in the company

-As the table shows, Category 1 EPs were designed for long-term arrangements where the holder can truly treat Malaysia as a second home.
+As the table shows, Category 1 EPs are designed for long-term arrangements for high-value positions whose holders can truly treat Malaysia as a second home.

 Employment PassCategory 1Category 2Category 3